s5uishida/sample_config_misc_for_mobile_network/README.md

 <details><summary>Past measurement results</summary>

 - [Simple Measurement of UPF Performance](https://github.com/s5uishida/simple_measurement_of_upf_performance) on Virtualbox (host os) using PacketRusher
+- Simple Measurement of UPF Performance 2 on Virtualbox (host os) using PacketRusher
+- Simple Measurement of UPF Performance 3 on Proxmox VE (hypervisor) using PacketRusher
+- Simple Measurement of UPF Performance 4 on Proxmox VE (hypervisor) using PacketRusher
+- Simple Measurement of UPF Performance 5 on Proxmox VE (hypervisor) using srsRAN
 - [Simple Measurement of UPF Performance 6](https://github.com/s5uishida/simple_measurement_of_upf_performance_6) on Proxmox VE (hypervisor) using TRex and Simple PFCP Client
+- Simple Measurement of UPF Performance 8 on Proxmox VE (hypervisor) using srsRAN

 </details>